Surrogate "Level-Based" Lagrangian Relaxation for Mixed-Integer Linear Programming: Introduction

-The study of optimization of the class non-smooth convex functions, with $q(\lambda)$ being its member, though irrespective to Lagrangian relaxation, originates in Polyak's seminal work (\cite{Polyak67}).

-\textbf{Subgradient Method with ``Non-Summable'' Stepsize.} Polyak noted that subgradient directions are not always descending \cite[p.
-593]{Polyak67} for minimization problems (accordingly, subgradient directions are not always ascending for maximization problems such as \eqref{eq3}.
-This property of subgradient as point A is shown in Figure \ref{fig_ex1}.)
-Nevertheless, convergence to the optimal solution optimizing the non-smooth function was proven under the following (frequently dubbed as ``non-summable'') stepsizing formula satisfying the following conditions: A specific example of a ``non-summable'' step-size is $s^k = \frac{s^0}{k},$ where $s^0$ is some positive constant.

-\textbf{Subgradient Method with Polyak's Stepsize.} As noted by Polyak in his subsequent work (\cite{Polyak69}), the non-summable stepsizes satysfying \eqref{eq5} lead to ``extremely slow convergence'' \cite[p.
-15]{Polyak69}.
-Intending to achieve geometric (also referred to as ``linear'') rate of convergence so that $\|\lambda^k - \lambda^*\|$ is monotonically decreasing, Polyak proposed the stepsizing formula (nowadays bearing his name, or sometimes referred to as ``dynamic stepsize rule''), which in terms of the problem under consideration takes the following form: Within \eqref{eq7} and thereafter in the paper, the standard Euclidean norm will be used.
-A noteworthy feature of stepsizes \eqref{eq6} and \eqref{eq7} is convergence to zero is required to achieve convergence to $\lambda^*$.
-Even though the optimal dual value $q(\lambda^{*})$ is not known, the geometric convergence potential offered by the formula \eqref{eq7} has been extensively exploited and gave rise to applications of Lagrangian relaxation to solve MILP problems as will be discussed next.
+One of the earlier papers on the optimization of non-smooth convex functions, with $q(\lambda)$ being its member, though irrespective of Lagrangian Relaxation, is Polyak's seminal work \cite{Polyak69}.
+Intending to achieve the geometric (also referred to as ``linear'') rate of convergence so that $\|\lambda^k - \lambda^*\|$ is monotonically decreasing, Polyak proposed the stepsizing formula, which in terms of the problem under consideration takes the following form: Within \eqref{eq7} and thereafter in the paper the standard Euclidean norm is used unless stated otherwise.

-\subsection{1970's, 1980's and Early 1990's: Application of Lagrangian Relaxation and Non-Smooth Optimization to Mathematical Programming Problems.}